-Mr. Wu Lijue (吳理覺), aged 57, is the founder of our Group, the chairman of our Board, an executive Director, our chief executive officer and one of our Controlling Shareholders.
-He is also a director of each of Xinjia Group Limited ("Xinjia Seychelles"), Ximei Resources (Hong Kong) Limited ("Ximei Hong Kong") (formerly named "Xite Group Limited") and Ximei Resources (Guangdong) Limited\ ("Ximei Guangdong") (formerly named "Guangdong Zhiyuan New Material Co., Ltd.\").
+Mr. Wu Lijue (吳理覺), aged 58, is the founder of our Group, the chairman of our Board, an executive Director, our chief executive officer and one of our Controlling Shareholders.
+He is also a director of each of Xinjia Group Limited ("Xinjia Seychelles"), Ximei Resources (Hong Kong) Limited ("Ximei Hong Kong") (formerly named "Xite Group Limited") and Ximei Resources (Guangdong) Limited ("Ximei Guangdong") (formerly named "Guangdong Zhiyuan New Material Co., Ltd.").
 He was appointed as a Director on 26 May 2017, and is currently responsible for our Group's strategic planning, overall operation, financing and investment activities, and management of our Board.
 Mr. Wu established our Group in May 2006 and has been the chairman of the board of Ximei Guangdong since its establishment.
-Mr. Wu obtained his bachelor's degree from Central South University (中南大學) (formerly known as Central South Institute of Mining and Metallurgy\ (中南礦冶學院) before merger) majoring in powder metallurgy in July 1984.
+Mr. Wu obtained his bachelor's degree from Central South University (中南大學) (formerly known as Central South Institute of Mining and Metallurgy (中南礦冶學院) before merger) majoring in powder metallurgy in July 1984.
 He also obtained his degree of executive master of business and administration~from Sun Yat-sen University (中山大學) in June 2011.
-He obtained the qualification of senior engineer from the China Non-ferrous Metals Industry Corporation\ (中國有色金屬工業總公司) in December 1997.
+He obtained the qualification of senior engineer from the China Non-ferrous Metals Industry Corporation (中國有色金屬工業總公司) in December 1997.
+Mr. Wu has over 32 years of experience in the tantalum and niobium metallurgy industry.
+Mr. Wu is the uncle of Ms. Wu Shuangzhu, the controller of corporate department of our Group.
+He is also the sole shareholder and director of Jiawei Resources Holding Limited ("Jiawei Resources Seychelles"), a controlling shareholder of the Company.